chandrasahi10/chandrasahi10/README.md

 - 👋 Hi, I’m @chandrasahi10
-- 👀 I’m interested in coding, reading, travelling, photography and painting. huh!
+- 👀 I’m interested in coding, reading, travelling, photography, painting and much more !
 - 🌱 I’m currently learning python coding, stock market investing and management.
-- 💞️ I’m looking to collaborate on innovative and creative projects.
+- 💞️ I’m looking to collaborate on anything innovative and creative.
 - 📫 Reach me at my mail !

 <!---